7 Surprising Facts About CBD and CBG That You Might Not Know

+Facts about CBD and CBG show up with increasing frequency as more people try them and more studies appear.
 CBD and CBG are different cannabinoids (compounds within the hemp plant), but they are often used to assist with the same conditions.
-Both CBD and CBG have been shown to help with pain, inflammation, depression, anxiety, digestive problems, restlessness, neurological disorders, and more.
-Every person’s body responds differently to cannabinoids; some people’s bodies seem to like CBD better, others do better with CBG, and some do best with a combination of both CBD and CBG.
+Customers suggest that both CBD and CBG help with pain, inflammation, depression, anxiety, digestive problems, restlessness, neurological disorders, and more.
+Every person’s body responds differently to cannabinoids; some bodies like CBD better, others do better with CBG, and some do best with a combination of both CBD and CBG.

 - CBG (cannabigerol) is considered the “stem-cell” of the hemp/cannabis plant and typically converts into CBD (or other cannabinoids) as the plant matures.
 All other cannabinoids, such as CBD or THC, begin as CBG-A.

 - All cannabinoids exist in an acidic form before heat is applied and “activates” them.
 That’s what the -A stands for at the end of their name (such as CBG-A or CBD-A).
 For convenience’s sake, many people write about CBD and CBG without including the -A even when speaking about CBD and CBG that has not been activated.
 Testimonials suggest that activated cannabinoids are often more effective as medicinal supplements than non-activated cannabinoids.

 - CBD is often more effective with conditions that are primarily physical/body related, and CBG is often more effective with conditions that are primarily mental/brain related.
 This is not always the case, however; many customers report that CBG is more effective against pain, and others say CBD is better for anxiety relief.
 Everyone’s body responds differently!